 - Serve your payment pages over HTTPS

-- Collect the First Name, Last Name, Account Holder Name, and IBAN or local bank details
+- Collect the First Name, Last Name, Account Holder Name, Address and IBAN or local bank details

 - Make sure your customers are aware that payments are powered by GoCardless in the footer of the page.

 - Display the SEPA Direct Debit electronic mandate before submission